-For correct rack placement, see "Rack positions" and "Rack placement" chart later in this section.
+For correct rack placement, see "Rack positions" on page 31 and "Rack placement" chart on page 31.

-- Before turning oven on position oven rack(s) in desired location. - Be sure the rack(s) is level. - Use pot holders or oven mitts to protect hands if rack(s) must be moved while oven is hot. - Do not let pot holder or oven mitt touch oven bottom. - See "Cooking tips" later in this section for additional cooking tips.
+- Before turning oven on position oven rack(s) in desired location. - Be sure the rack(s) is level. - Use pot holders or oven mitts to protect hands if rack(s) must be moved while oven is hot. - Do not let pot holder or oven mitt touch oven bottom.

+NOTE: See "Cooking tips" on page 30 for additional cooking tips.